vamshigaddi/Glaucoma-disease-classification/README.md

 ## Task Definition:

 Binary classification of glaucoma images into RG and NRG categories.
-# Dataset:
+## Dataset:

 Utilize the glaucoma dataset sourced from Kaggle.
-# Model:
+## Model:

 Employ the Xception pre-trained model for image classification.
-# Dependencies:
+## Dependencies:

 Ensure necessary libraries such as TensorFlow, Keras, NumPy, and Matplotlib are installed.
-# Preprocessing:
+## Preprocessing:

 Normalize and resize images for model input.
-# Data Augmentation:
+## Data Augmentation:

 Apply augmentation techniques to enhance dataset diversity.
-# Model Training:
+## Model Training:

 Fine-tune the Xception model on the training dataset.
-# Evaluation:
+## Evaluation:

 Assess model performance using the test dataset and calculate test accuracy.

-# Documentation:
+## Conclusion:

-Document project details, including methodology, results, and future improvements.
+The Glaucoma Classification Project demonstrates the potential of deep learning in accurately diagnosing glaucoma from retinal images.
+By leveraging pre-trained models, data augmentation, and rigorous evaluation, the project achieves high test accuracy of 93%, contributing to the advancement of glaucoma diagnosis and treatment